Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Method

-For our experiments, we use DAFormer~\cite{hoyer2022daformer} and 2PCNet~\cite{kennerley20232pcnet} as our baseline segmentation and detection domain adaption algorithms respectively.
-We do not make additional assumptions about the domain adaptation setup, and thus our method is agnostic to the task specification (segmentation or detection).
-Other domain adaption algorithms~\cite{hoyer2022hrda, hoyer2023mic, li2022cross, deng2021unbiased, zhang2021prototypical} are also applicable.
+\textbf{Base Algorithm and Losses.} We use DAFormer~\cite{hoyer2022daformer} and 2PCNet~\cite{kennerley20232pcnet} as our base segmentation and detection adaption algorithms, respectively.
+We directly adopt their losses for $L_{sup}$ and $L_{unsup}$ without modification.
+Our method is task-agnostic (segmentation or detection).
+Therefore, other algorithms~\cite{hoyer2022hrda, hoyer2023mic, li2022cross, deng2021unbiased, zhang2021prototypical, wang2023balancing} are equally applicable.

-\textbf{Inference:} We employ the teacher model $F_{t}$ during inference, and \textit{do not require any image warping and feature unwarping at test time}.
-This is in contrast with image warping techniques proposed in the supervised setting~\cite{thavamani2021fovea, ghosh2023learned, thavamani2023learning}, which incur overheads from test-time warping and assume additional information (like vanishing points~\cite{ghosh2023learned}) to generate saliency maps at test time.
+\textbf{Test Time Inference.} We employ the teacher model $F_{t}$ at test time.
+Our method does not require warping or unwarping during testing.
+This contrast with image warping techniques proposed in the supervised setting~\cite{thavamani2021fovea, ghosh2023learned, thavamani2023learning}, which incur overheads from test-time warping and require additional information (like vanishing points~\cite{ghosh2023learned}) to generate saliency maps for warping at test time.

-\textbf{Supervised Setting:} Our training method can also be applied in supervised learning scenario by following the supervised pre-training steps to train a model $F'$.
+\textbf{Supervised Setting.} Our training method can also be applied in supervised learning scenario by following the supervised pre-training steps to train a model $F'$.
 That is, omitting the unsupervised training stage completely and only performing supervised pre-training stage -- then removing the warping and unwarping layers completely from the trained model.
-This is unlike prior work~\cite{recasens2018learning, thavamani2021fovea, ghosh2023chanakya, thavamani2023learning} which advocates warping at test time too.
-Model performance improves significantly on target domain $\mathcal{X}_{b}$ \textit{without performing adaptation} (See Table~\ref{tab:cs2acdc}).
-For Source Domain Results, see Supplementary Section C.
+This is unlike prior work~\cite{recasens2018learning, thavamani2021fovea, ghosh2023learned, thavamani2023learning} which also advocates warping at test time.
+With our warping on the source domain, model performance improves on the target domain $\mathcal{X}_{b}$ even without adaptation (See Table~\ref{tab:cs2acdc} and \ref{tab:cs2dz}).
+For Source Domain Results, see \pointToAppendix{\ref{appendix:supervised}}{C}.